+Now entirely online.
+Complete our programs from anywhere in the world.
 Our graduates in educational technology address critical societal needs for integrating technology into teaching.
 Our students are classroom teachers (k-12 and higher ed), technology coordinators, instructional designers, corporate trainers, military instructors, and educators in every conceivable type of environment.

 Whether you are just starting out or whether you want to enhance your skills, we want to help you become a stronger teacher, integrate technology into the classroom, and teach online.
 With a statewide technology mission, the University of Central Missouri is a leader in the region and across the country.

 According to the widely regarded 1994 Association for Educational Communications and Technology (AECT) publication by Seels & Richey, there are five domains for the field:

 The International Society for Technology in Education (ISTE) further goes on to describe standards including:

 More recently, Januszewski states "Educational technology is the study and ethical practice of facilitating learning and improving performance by creating, using, and managing appropriate technological processes and resources."

 Like many fields, terminology is continually debated.
 Although "Instructional Technology" is used more frequently it is often used interchangeably with "Educational Technology."
 Not to be confused with Technology Education, the University of Central Missouri has an entirely separate program in that area.

 Undergraduate students may choose the minor in Instructional Technology, and those with a Bachelor's degree already may be interested in the Master's degree in Educational Technology.
 We also offer a graduate certificate in Online Teaching and Learning if you do not want a full master's or are still trying to decide.
 Post master's students may be interested in the Education Specialist, the highest degree the University of Central Missouri offers.